THE ULTIMATE SHOULDER WORKOUT GUIDE

-- Strong wide shoulders enhance the appearance of your upper body and create a balanced look to the physique.
+- Great-looking shoulders enhance the appearance of your upper body and create a balanced look to the physique.

 - Strengthening the muscles around the shoulder joint helps maintain good shoulder health.
-The shoulders are often chronically weak due to undertraining, so improving their strength supports the shoulder joints in all the activities of daily living as well as in your strength training workouts.
+The shoulders are often chronically weak due to undertraining, so having strong shoulders supports the shoulder joint in all the activities of daily living as well as in your strength training workouts.

 - Shoulders can be trained with lighter weight and a variety of different types of equipment, which allows for flexibility to train at home or on the road.

 The shoulders are one of the smallest but arguably one of the most important muscles in the body, so it’s time to give them priority!

 First let’s discuss what it takes to get bigger shoulders… you might surprised by my advice!

 If you’re trying to develop big shoulders, you’re going to have to let go of the ego.